 You can find additional winter driving resources at IHSA.ca:

-Dr. Joel Moody, Ontario’s new Chief Prevention Officer, joins IHSA to talk about his extensive background and offer his initial thoughts on the Prevention Office’s path forward.
+Dr. Joel Moody, Ontario’s new Chief Prevention Officer (CPO), joins IHSA to talk about his recent appointment and extensive background in public health, Ontario’s response to the pandemic, and the Prevention Office’s path and opportunities moving forward.

-In this episode, Stacey Blea, HSMS Consultant, speaks to lead COR™ Auditor, Peter Smith about preparing for an internal COR™ audit.
-They cover context, resources, training, official documents and more as they really dig into getting set up for performing a successful internal audit.
+In this episode, Stacey Blea, Occupational Health and Safety Management Systems Consultant, speaks to lead COR™ Auditor, Peter Smith, about what is involved in preparing for an internal COR™ audit.
+They look at what’s required in setting up for a successful internal audit including resources, training, and official documents.

-Introducing some of the roles within the COR™ department at the IHSA and the individuals who are filling those positions.
-Guests include: Scott Needs, Maren Gamble, Deb Moskal, David Dametto, Peter Smith, John Kelly and Sam Pitaro.
+This episode introduces IHSA’s COR™ team and looks at the various important roles each member plays in IHSA’s COR™ program.
+Guests include: Scott Needs, Maren Gamble, Deb Moskal, David Dametto, Peter Smith, John Kelly, and Sam Pitaro.

-A conversation with Paul Casey, Vice President of Programs and Strategic Development and David Steinschifter, Manager of Strategic Programs provides a starting point for those interested in getting into COR™ in Ontario.
-They discuss and overview of the history of COR™ in Ontario as well as it’s impacts and key proven benefits
+This conversation with Paul Casey, Vice-President of Programs and Strategic Development, and David Steinschifter, Manager of Strategic Programs, provides an overview and starting point for those interested in getting into COR™ in Ontario.
+Paul and David discuss the history of COR™, its proven benefits, and the impact it is having across Ontario.

-Ron Kelusky, Ontario’s outgoing Chief Prevention Officer looks at key points from the Prevention Office’s new 5-year strategy, Ron’s office’s key accomplishments during his tenure, and his view on the future of health and safety.
+Ron Kelusky, Ontario’s outgoing Chief Prevention Officer looks at key points from the Prevention Office’s new 5-year strategy.
+Ron also discusses his office’s key accomplishments during his tenure, and his view on the future of health and safety.

-Ron Kelusky, Ontario’s outgoing Chief Prevention Officer shares his view on the impacts of COVID-19 and the opportunities it presented in raising the profile of workplace health and safety.
+Ron Kelusky, Ontario’s outgoing Chief Prevention Officer, shares his view on the impact of COVID-19 and the opportunities it presents in raising the profile of workplace health and safety.